advicelogic/advicelogic.github.io/_posts/2015-12-12-first-release.md

 Anyway, its finally there.
 Stable.
 Running.
-Producing error-free results. *Disclaimer: if you use it as it expects you to use it.*
+Producing error-free results. *Disclaimer: if you use it as it expects you to.*

 Tataaah!
-Here it is: [EVCA Fund growth method](https://github.com/airr-templates/evca-fund-growth-method):
+Here it is: [Brown-one](https://github.com/airr-templates/brown-one):
 "A simple risk model to compute Value at Risk metrics applied to illiquid assets."